Otis Rush: Career

 Otis moved to Chicago, Illinois, in 1949 and, after being inspired by watching Muddy Waters, worked on his craft and made a name for himself playing in blues clubs on the South and West Sides of the city, initially using the name Little Otis.
 Willie Dixon caught his act and signed him to Cobra Records, a local independent label.
 From 1956 to 1958, with Dixon producing, Cobra recorded and released eight tracks, the songs that made him famous, including "Double Trouble", "All Your Love (I Miss Loving), and Three Times a Fool", some featuring Ike Turner or Jody Williams on guitar.
 Cobra and Otis' first single, "I Can't Quit You Baby", was a national hit in 1956, reaching number six on the Billboard R&B chart.
 It stayed on the chart for six weeks.
 Cash Box named his next release, "My Love Will Never Die", their Award of the Week and in a 1957 Cash Box poll, the nation's R&B disc jockeys voted him ihe Most Promising Up and Coming Male Vocalist.

 Otis Rush performs at the 1970 Ann Arbor Blues Festival, Ann Arbor, Michigan.

-Now, as a big-drawing, hot act in Chicago's clubs with his fiery guitar work and passionate vocals, he toured nationally as part of R&B and rock and roll package shows with Little Richard, Buddy Holly and The Crickets, and Carl Perkins and The Drifters, playing at top venues such as the Apollo in New York City.
+Now, as a popular act in Chicago's clubs, he toured nationally as part of R&B and rock and roll package shows with Little Richard, Buddy Holly and The Crickets, and Carl Perkins and The Drifters, playing at top venues such as the Apollo in New York City.
 He got tired of touring and went back to Chicago, playing clubs again and drawing good crowds, though for the most part, his Cobra sides did not chart nationally despite their excellence.

 On his recommendation, Cobra recorded Magic Sam in 1957 and Buddy Guy in ’58 with Otis playing rhythm guitar on Buddy's first Chicago recording.
 In 1959, Cobra went bankrupt.
 Rush followed Dixon to Chess Records and signed a recording contract with them in 1960.
 He recorded eight tracks for the label, though they only released four, two singles, including the blistering, emotion drenched classic, "So Many Roads".
 Chess eventually released all eight tracks on the album Door to Door in 1969, a compilation that included their Albert King recordings.
 Unhappy with Chess' tightfisted control, he signed with Duke Records.
 While Chess didn't do much for him, Duke did less.
 They recorded him in only one four song session and issued only one single, "Homework" backed with "I Have to Laugh" which Vocalion released in the UK in 1963, his first overseas release.